stikmanw/react-fullstory-component/README.md

 ```

 ## Compatible Version
-* React 0.13.3
+* React 0.13.3 1.0+
-* 0.14 with warnings ( will address the warnings in 2.0.0 release )
+* React 15+ 2.0+

+Make sure you install the correct verson depending on which version of react your are running.
+Thanks to Thinh for updating the component to work with React 15.

 ## Component Code Examples
 #### Basic Example